California adds mass vaccination site despite supply shortage | ExBulletin

 “We have received a lot of questions from members of the community.”
 Is my second dose at risk?
 “And so far, there is no answer,” Pedroza said.
 “There were so many mixed messages, so there were so many frustrations and so many emotions.”

-Andrew Neumer, the general public health A professor at the University of California, Irvine, said ensuring a second dose was the right move.
+Andrew Neumer, a public health professor at the University of California, Irvine, said ensuring a second dose was the right thing to do.

 “No one likes to hear that they stopped taking the first dose, but I find it annoying to skip the second dose,” he said.
 “If the vaccine dose doesn’t increase significantly, it’s more of a problem than messing up who gets the second dose.”